-In Great Britain another phrase you may hear people say is touch wood or knock on wood.
+In Great Britain a phrase you may hear people say is touch wood or knock on wood.
 This is an interesting British superstition that has been around for many years.
-Let's check out what this superstition means!
+Let’s check out what this superstition means!

 If you hear a British person say touch wood you’ll probably see them touch, tap or knock something that is made from wood at the same time.
 British people do this when they are trying to send away bad luck.
 This phrase may be said when someone is experiencing some good luck and doesn’t want it to end!
 It may also be said if we tempt fate.
 To tempt fate means to talk about something too confidently and invite bad luck.